In the last session we learned about Flux-Moduls. Flux-Moduls can do a lot of things. They configure the the “high-level” transformation pipeline.

 Also change the retain

-function, that you only keep "name"
+function, so that you keep the new element "pub_type"

 The output should be something like this: